steevenakintilo/BadFootballBet/README.md

 If you choose 5 it will just quit the program

 # Auto Mode
-Before using it make sure to put your webhook url into discordWebhookUrl.txt file If you want to analyze all the games available of the next day just run
+Before using it make sure to put your webhook url into discordWebhookUrl.txt file and created your own discord server to see all the data. https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server
+If you want to analyze all the games available of the next day just run

 ```bash